Christian Heinrich Friedrich Hesse

-Christian Heinrich Friedrich Hesse (16 March 1772 Meine, Germany - 5 January 1832 Hoya, Germany) was a Lutheran minister, scholar and naturalist.
+Christian Heinrich Friedrich Hesse (16 March 1772 – 5 January 1832) was a Lutheran minister, scholar and naturalist.

 Biography

 Hesse was a student of theology at the University of Göttingen between 1790 and 1792 after which he took up a teaching post in Hanover.
 After passing his theological examination with distinction in 1799, he was sent to the Lutheran parish of Cape Town, landing there in September 1800.
 Initially his sermons were in German, but over the course of time he switched to Dutch.

 Hesse was enthusiastic about natural history, especially entomology and botany, growing a large variety of succulents in his garden.
 His neighbour was the equally enthusiastic apothecary Peter Heinrich Poleman who provided a great deal of encouragement.
 He befriended and housed a number of visiting scientists, such as Hinrich Lichtenstein and Captain Dugald Carmichael.
-In 1808 he sent William John Burchell, then on the island of St Helena, a parcel of some 150 seeds, mainly from bulbous plants; Burchell stayed with Hesse once he arrived at the Cape in November 1810 and went on several botanising rambles with him.
+In 1808, he sent William John Burchell, then on the island of St Helena, a parcel of some 150 seeds, mainly from bulbous plants; Burchell stayed with Hesse once he arrived at the Cape in November 1810 and went on several botanising rambles with him.
 Dutch botanist Caspar Georg Carl Reinwardt visited the Cape on his way to the East Indies early in 1816; he identified some Aloes from Hesse's garden and requested that Hesse collect plants for Martin van Marum, the Dutch physicist from Haarlem.
 Consequently, Hesse sent van Marum various species of Aloe, Cotyledon, Crassula, Stapelia and Euphorbia in 1817.
 Reverend Christian Ignatius Latrobe, who called in on the Cape in 1815-1816, praised Hesse's garden for its diversity of plants.
 Karl Heinrich Bergius visited the Cape in 1816-1818, became friendly with Hesse and went on botanical excursions with him.
 Hesse sent some Cape insects to the mineralogist Johann Friedrich Ludwig Hausmann of Göttingen, who visited Cape Town much later.
 According to Caspar Georg Carl Reinwardt he also sent natural history objects to the physiologist and anatomist Johann Friedrich Blumenbach in Göttingen.